FabioRosado/Niebieski/_posts/2017-12-15-Project-one.md

 # Front Matter

+**Subtitle:** If you want to provide more information about this project you can add _subtitle_ to your front matter, this line of text will be shown under the title of your project and will only be visible when someone opens the project.

 **Categories:** In order for a post to be marked as a Project its category needs to be Projects(Case sensitive).

 **Date:** I'd recommend that you set a date earlier any other blog posts.
 This is to prevent the links in the footer(_Latest Posts_) to be hidden and show less than 4 links - I'm simply hiding the posts if they fall into the _Projects_ category.